MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-edit-profile-update-profile.md

 1. To edit profile, select the **Edit Profile** button.
 If you haven't already done so, the app prompts you to complete an MFA challenge.

-1. Make changes to the any of the profile details, then select **Save** button.
+1. Make changes to any of the profile details, then select **Save** button.

 ## Related content